uor-aces/uor-aces.github.io/bio/todd.md

 phone: +44 (0)118 378 3187
 room: Room 149
 bio-headline: >
-    I joined the Advanced Computing for Environmental Sciences (ACES) group in the department of Computer Science at the University of Reading in July 2022.
+    I joined the Advanced Computing for Environmental Sciences (ACES) group in the Department of Computer Science at the University of Reading in July 2022.
 ---

 ### Research Interests